 The property forms part of a block of flats.
 It has been assumed that maintenance/repair costs of the common parts of the building, including any common repair matters detailed within this report, will be shared equitably between the co-proprietors.
 This matter, together with any factoring arrangements in place, should be confirmed.

-All ownership, access rights of way and maintenance liabilities over common grounds and garden areas should be clarified.
+All ownership, access rights of way and maintenance liabilities over common grounds, gardens and laundrette facilities should be clarified.

 16. Comments on Mortgageability: